ffeiler/lpl_top-down_feedback/README.md

 - `--train_with_supervision` trains the same network with supervision.
 - `--use_negative_samples` trains the network with a cosine-distance-based contrastive loss.
-- `--topdown` trains the network with top-down feeback Multiple implementations exist, yet the error correction based on Rao & Ballard (1999) yields the best results:
+- `--topdown` trains the network with top-down feeback Multiple implementations exist, yet the error correction based on Rao & Ballard (1999) yields the best results (see `models/encoders.py`):
 ```python
 python lpl_main.py --topdown --distance_top_down 1 --error_correction --error_nb_updates 1 --alpha_error 2.0
 ```